 In my attempt to eat better and live a healthier lifestyle I’ve been looking for meals that can be prepared in advance and keeps for a few days.
 Especially breakfast since a lot of days I hit the snooze button until I have just enough time to get ready and there’s no time to make breakfast.
 Bad I know, I’m working on being more of an early riser.
 Anyway, I’ll end up eating a cereal bar which is not filling or buying breakfast which gets expensive.
-I love a good omelet but that’s just too much work for me on a weekday so I decided to try these mini frittatas which are like bite sized omelets.
+I love a good omelet but that’s just too much work for me on a weekday so I decided to try these Mini Spinach & Mushroom Frittatas which are like bite sized omelets.
 You can tweak this recipe to add what you want.

 What you will need…